Your brilliant idea has no startup funding to back it up.

 The program will often feature an enticing mixture of mentorship and office space.
 These programs are usually grueling affairs, but if you’re looking to speed up a stage in your business growth, these are the best option.
-One of the defining factors is their short-term timeframes (incubators, by contrast, tend to last a few years), often culminating in a big presentation session, or “demo day.”
+One of the defining factors is their short-term timeframes (incubators, by contrast, tend to last a few years), often culminating in a big presentation session or “demo day.”

 These accelerators also tend to present startups with great opportunities to network with other startups and mentors in the business world.
 In fact, it’s worth noting that accelerators are often much more focused on developing the entrepreneurs or founding teams themselves than a business’s idea.

 But there are actually quite a few of them, something like 200, and more are always starting.
 Most of the top accelerators are based in California, including Alchemist, AngelPad, and 500 Startups.
-But not all of them, and TechStars actually runs 20 programs all over the country.
+But not all of them, and TechStars actually has 20 programs all over the country.
 Sometimes they’re broad, others are industry-focused.